-4 teenagers who escaped from Echo Glen charged as adults
+4 of 7 teenagers who escaped from Echo Glen charged as adults

 The number of escape incidents at Echo Glen has remained consistent since 2020, though the number of young people involved has increased each year, according to data from the Department of Children, Youth and Families, which runs the detention center.
 From 2020 to 2023, there have been two incidents each year, involving two individuals in 2020, three in 2021 and six in 2022.

-Thus far, there have been two incidents in 2023 involving 10 inmates in total.
+Thus far, there have been two incidents in 2023 involving 10 people in total.